Telemarketing: Restrictions

 Telemarketing restrictions in the UK are in place to protect consumers from unwanted and intrusive marketing calls.
 The use of predictive dialers, which are computer programs that dial telephone numbers automatically and connect the calls to an available agent, can make compliance with these restrictions more challenging.
 The Information Commissioner's Office (ICO), the UK's independent regulator for data protection and privacy, has issued guidelines on the use of predictive dialers for telemarketing, which require explicit consent from individuals, clear information about the purpose of the call and the business making the call, an option for individuals to opt-out of future calls, and an accurate and up-to-date call list.
 Additionally, businesses must ensure that their predictive dialer does not generate abandoned calls at a rate higher than 3% of live calls and must comply with the General Data Protection Regulation (GDPR) when processing personal data for marketing purposes.
 Failure to comply with these regulations can result in severe penalties, including fines and damage to a business's reputation.

 Finland

 In Finland, call centers employ an estimated 100,000 people, but most work with customer relations in larger companies.
 10,000 people are working for companies involved with telemarketing.
 Telemarketing often is the first job young people get.
 But it is also a way out or back to the labour market for handicapped, immigrants and pensioners, In Finland, the profession has had a bad reputation because of work-related injuries.
 The strain on neck, shoulders, eyes and ears can be considerable.
 Health problems have however been reduced considerably thanks to lightweight headsets, ergonomic working stations and more tasks, like documentation, done automatically by computers.

 France

-The ability to cause a French phone number to appear on a Caller ID display, when the call originates outside of France was removed by a law passed in July 2018; implementation was delayed until August 1 of the following year.
+The ability to cause a French phone number to appear on a Caller ID display, when the call originates outside of France was removed by a law passed in July 2018.
+Implementation was delayed until August 1 of the following year.
+France restricted permitted cold-calling hours in 2022, banning marketing calls at weekends and on public holidays.
+A law of 30 June 2025 went further: from 11 August 2026, telephone canvassing of consumers is prohibited unless they have given prior, explicit and revocable consent, replacing the opt-out system based on the Bloctel do-not-call register with an opt-in regime.
+In June 2026, France's Constitutional Council struck down provisions that would have allowed several regulators to impose penalties for the same telemarketing offence, while the ban itself remained due to take effect as scheduled.